ValuedMammal/Hello-github-walkthrough/README.md

 Manage your notifications in a smart way, and make your inbox work for you.
 Only allow alerts or push notifications for events you are actively tracking.
 If you subscribe to everyone and everything, then your inbox will become unwieldy and less productive.
 Discover projects and people related to topics that interest you.
 Join organizations, get job roles, or get sponsored on Github.

-Also check out gists where you can share content like blogs, config files, and code snippets.
+Also check out [gists](https://gist.github.com/) where you can share content like blogs, config files, and code snippets.
 Any more suggestions, let me know.

+@valuedmammal on twitter